SUDHANSHU0/Fork-and-clone/README.md

 - Chocolate
 - Vanilaa

-steve's favourite ice cream is Kesari
+steve's favourite ice cream is Kesari and Chocolate